Xilillusion/Draw-On-Your-Web/README.md

 ### Draw On Your Web
-A Chrome extension allowing you to draw on your current web page.
+A simple Chrome extension allowing you to draw on your current web page.
+- Helpful on doing online assignments